Keene High School: Activities

 The Keene High School quiz bowl team has competed on Granite State Challenge, progressing to the semi-finals in the twenty-ninth season.
 The team placed first in the state in both the Fall 2012 and Spring 2013 competitions of Knowledge Master Open.

 The FIRST Robotics Team finished in first place at the 2015 event in Durham, New Hampshire.

 Scheduling

 Keene High School is based on a block scheduling system.
 There are four blocks in a school day and one period of I-Time.
 Classes switch during the second semester.
 There is a 5-minute transition between classes.
 The school day runs from 7:25 AM to 2:18 PM.
 In the 2020-2021 School Year however, this was changed to run from 8:40 AM to 3:33 PM.

 Languages

-Keene High offers courses in three foreign languages:
+Keene High offers courses in two foreign languages: